meettyj/Tobacco-on-Twitter/revision/surveys_to_policy.md

 We are trying to find out if any survey asking people's attitude towards **ecig/tobacco policy**

 ## 1. Conclusion
-- It seems we could not find any survey asking SF people's attitude towards "no flavor ecig" policy.
+- It seems we could not find any survey asking people's **attitude** towards "no flavor ecig" policy.
-- We can find some national surveys asking the existence of tobacco-free policy.
+- We can find some national surveys asking the **existence** of tobacco-free policy.
 For example, SHPPS and NSDUH.
-- Schools have surveys towards ecig/tobacco policies within their school.
+- Schools have surveys about the ecig/tobacco policies within their school.
 For example, CUNY, University of Delaware, and SHPPS.
--
+- Some place have surveys asking people's **attitude** towards ecig/tobacco policy.
+For example, Hongkong, Saint Paul City, NYC, and US.

-## 2. San Francisco surveys asking about policy
+## 2. surveys in San Francisco asking about policy
 ### [Other policy: evaluation of California’s ‘Tobacco 21’ law](https://tobaccocontrol.bmj.com/content/27/6/656)

-## 3. Not SF surveys asking about policy
+## 3. surveys Not in SF asking about policy

 ### [2016 School Health Policies and Practices Study (SHPPS)](https://www.cdc.gov/healthyyouth/data/shpps/index.htm)
 - a national survey that assess school health policies and practices at the state, district, school, and classroom levels.